 Guests arriving to Yost Ice Arena are encouraged to arrive early and travel light.
-Guests entering Yost Ice Arena with a bag of any size will be directed to the Bag Inspection Table, where all bags are subject to search by University Of Michigan Personnel.
+Guests entering Yost Ice Arena with a bag of any size will be searched by a Yost Arena Event Team Member prior to having your ticket scanned.
 Oversized bags are prohibited.
 Bags that have passed inspection must fit comfortably under your seat.
 Yost Ice Arena does not provide an area to check bags, coats or any other personal belongings.
-Please note that guests are advised to leave all bags at home to avoid having to stand in line at the bag inspection area.
+Please note that guests are advised to leave all bags at home to avoid having to wait in line at the bag inspection area.

-Parking for guests with mobility impairments is available in the Athletic Campus Parking lot on the south side of Yost Arena which can be accessed best off of State Street at the entrance between Yost and the Ross Academic Center.
-Once State Street becomes too congested with traffic, the only entry into the Athletic Campus Parking lot is on Hoover Street.
+Parking for guests with mobility impairments is available in the Athletic Lot near Yost Ice Arena (permit only).
+A limited number of (cash only) single-game parking passes for persons needing accessible parking will be available in the Athletic Lot on game day on a first-come, first-serve basis for $10/car.
+All parking for persons with disabilities requires a State-Issued Disability Parking Placard.
+This lot can be accessed best off of State Street at the entrance between Yost and the Ross Academic Center.
+The parking staff will direct you and assist you with parking.
+Once State Street becomes too congested with traffic, the only entry into the Athletic Lot is on Hoover Street.

 ENTRY TO YOST ICE ARENA